 Preventing unauthorized code execution for websites has long since been "resolved" by using CSPs.
 Tauri can inject CSPs into the index.html of the user interface, and when using a localhost server it will also send these headers to the UI or any other clients that connect with it.

 This means that your apps cannot be easily decompiled as is the case with Electron ASAR files, which makes the process of reverse engineering your project much more time intensive and requires specialist training.

 The process of releasing our source-code artifacts is highly automated, yet mandates kickoff and review from real humans.
-Our current release strategy uses a combination of Github Actions and IOTO Tangle publication
+Our current release strategy uses a combination of Github Actions and IOTA Tangle publication

 - validates core

 - generates changelogs